thegooddocsproject/templates/code-of-conduct/guide-code-of-conduct-response-plan.md

 It makes up the main body of this document and explains how you will handle incident reports.

 The remediation process explained in this template was based on the Mozilla process for handling incidents.
-You can feel free to adapt the process for your community if needed.
+Feel free to adapt the process for your community if needed.
 Whatever you do, we want you to truly make this process your own.
 Take time to really think through the logistics of how to make this process work for your community.